tdfischer/organizer/README.md

 ## Installation

-Organizer is primarily deployed as a Heroku app.
+Organizer is best deployed as a Heroku app.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-Once deployed, use ```herkou config:set VAR=VALUE ...``` to set:
+Once your app is up and running, use ```herkou config:set VAR=VALUE ...``` to configure the following settings.

+### Required settings

+There is only one required setting that must be set for the app to run at all.

-* SECRET_KEY - A random key for django security magic
+* SECRET_KEY - A random key to securely verify cookies.

 ### Sentry

-* SENTRY_DSN - If you use sentry.io, enter your DSN here to receive error logs
+* SENTRY_DSN - If you use sentry.io, enter your DSN here to receive error logs.

 ### Redis